jjadeb/UBCSalary/README.md

 ## Ethics

-In this project first names are used to guess people's genders from the limited categories of "male" and "female".
+In this project first names are used to guess whether someone is "male" or "female".
 I acknowledge that gender identity is a spectrum and not limited to binary categories.
 Misgendering, or incorrectly assigning gender to individuals, can have harmful effects and perpetuate stereotypes.
 While first names can sometimes be an indication of someones gender, first names are not inherintly gendered.

 I encourage anyone who notices a misgendering within this project to raise an issue in the issues tab, and it will be corrected.
 In addition, I encourage respectful and inclusive language in all discussions related to gender.